Showing 1-20 of 32 products

 E-prescribing vendors offer their products through one of two deployment models: standalone applications, or electronic health records (EHR) suites that include electronic prescription capabilities along with several other applications (e.g., patient scheduling and billing).

-This may be because it’s easier to implement an e-prescribing system that’s integrated with a practice management solution out of the box.
+After all, it's easier to implement an e-prescribing system that’s integrated with a practice management solution out of the box.
 Integrating a third-party e-prescribing product with existing EHR software is generally more difficult.

 On the other hand, standalone or “best-of-breed” programs have the benefit of being less expensive than EHR suites, in most cases.
 Since the user is only paying for one application as opposed to three or more, the fee for service isn’t usually as high.